darlean-io/darlean.ts/examples/src/oracle/3_do_not_forget/readme.md

 ```

 What we do here is to ask our `context` for a new persistence interface of type `Knowledge` with
-`oracle.fact.knowledge` as specifier.
+`'oracle.fact.knowledge'` as specifier.
 As described before, darlean uses this specifier to determine in which
 compartment the facts are to be stored.
 The additional mapping from specifier to compartment allows actors to only specify *what* they want to store in a functional way, without having to be dependent on or have knowledge of the specific persistence configuration of the system.
 The use of specifiers decouples the functionality of actors from the implementation and configuration of the persistence in the cluster.

 ## Running the example